SEKOIA-IO/documentation/_shared_content/operations_center/detection/generated/built_in_rules_do_not_edit_manually.md

     - **Effort:** advanced

+    - **Changelog:**

+        - 23/03/2023 - minor - The error code 50076 has been excluded as it is not a specific error code related to a login failure that we want to detect and caused several false positives.

 ??? abstract "Login Brute-Force Successful On Okta"

     A user has attempted to login several times (brute-force) on Okta and succeeded to login.